elatov/elatov.github.io/_posts/2014-04-22-rhcsa-rhce-chapter-18-dns.md

 There are a few things you could do to secure the named install.
 One is to use ACLs, as was discussed above.
 Another is to limit the **rndc** utility only from trusted machine or even only locally.
 Lastly you can run the **named** process in a **chroot** jail.
 From the deployment guide:

 > If you have installed the **bind-chroot** package, the BIND service will run in the **/var/named/chroot** environment.
-In that case, the initialization script will mount the above configuration files using the **mount &#8211;bind** command, so that you can manage the configuration outside this environment.
+In that case, the initialization script will mount the above configuration files using the **mount -bind** command, so that you can manage the configuration outside this environment.
 There is no need to copy anything into the /var/named/chroot directory because it is mounted automatically.
 This simplifies maintenance since you do not need to take any special care of BIND configuration files if it is run in a chroot environment.
 You can organize everything as you would with BIND not running in a chroot environment.
 >
 > The following directories are automatically mounted into **/var/named/chroot** if they are empty in the **/var/named/chroot** directory.
 They must be kept empty if you want them to be mounted into **/var/named/chroot**:
 >